lmammino/loige.co/content/posts/2023-12-27_2023-a-year-in-review/index.md

 If you are interested in full-stack web development, make sure to [subscribe to FullStack Bulletin](https://fullstackbulletin.com/) and let us know what you think about it!

 You can also support the project financially by sponsoring an issue!
-We can offer a sponsored banner, a sponsored article slot, and we can even discuss custom sponsorship packages.
+We can offer a sponsored banner, and a sponsored article slot.
+We can even discuss custom sponsorship packages.
 [Reach out to us](mailto:luciano@fullstackbulletin.com) if you are interested in knowing the details.

 A bit shout-out to our sponsors in 2023: **MisterDA**, **ConfigCat**, and **Packt**.
 Thanks for supporting us! 🙏